What are “No-Fault” Benefits After a MN Car Accident? Lawyer

 Reimbursement of these expenses can involve significant time and paperwork.
 This is something our office can assist you with.
 Call us to speak with a car accident lawyer in MN.
 Click here to see the No-Fault Benefits statute.

-This doesn’t seem to make sense to many people.
-However, the Minnesota legislature decided that since EVERYONE is entitled to no-fault insurance benefits, the cost for no-fault insurance should be spread equally among auto insurance companies.
+This doesn’t make sense to many people.
+However, the Minnesota legislature decided that since EVERYONE is entitled to No-Fault insurance benefits, the cost for no-fault insurance should be spread equally among auto insurance companies.
 They do this by having each company pay for its own insureds’ benefits.
 Your insurance also covers every member of your family (including children) who live with you or who are listed as a driver on your policy.
 If you did not cause the crash, your insurance rates won’t go up for making a No Fault claim.

 No fault insurance if you don’t own a car?